 - 1/4 teaspoon salt

 - Maple syrup, for drizzling

-- Whisk the eggs, sugar, oil, and vanilla extract together in a large mixing bowl until you get a light and frothy yellow mixture.
+- Whisk Eggs, Sugar, Oil and Vanilla: Whisk the eggs, sugar, oil, and vanilla extract together in a large bowl until you get a light and frothy yellow mixture.

-- Add the gluten-free flour, xantham gum (if using), baking powder, and salt into the bowl and mix well.
+- Add Dry Ingredients to Wet Ingredients Get Batter: Add the gluten-free flour, xanthan gum (if using), baking powder, and salt into the bowl and mix well.
 Pour in the milk and whisk until you get a thick, pale yellow waffle batter.

-- Repeat until all the batter is ready (I made 8 waffles using 1/4 cup of batter per waffle).
+- Repeat Until All Batter is Used Up: Repeat until all the batter is ready (I made 8 waffles using 1/4 cup of batter per waffle).

-- Serve waffles with fresh berries and a generous drizzle of maple syrup.
+- Serve and Enjoy: Serve gluten-free waffles with fresh berries and a generous drizzle of maple syrup.

 Cook Until There’s No More Steam: My biggest and most helpful tip for making perfect waffles that come out crispy and golden brown and are not uncooked in the middle is to let the waffle batter cook until you don’t see any more steam coming out from the waffle maker (don’t bother about the indicator light on your waffle iron – that usually is not a good estimate).
 It’s very important that you let the waffles cook fully – or you might just end up with waffles that break apart and have a raw inside.
 Depending on how powerful your waffle maker is, and how much batter you’ve used per waffle, it might take shorter or longer.
 Just for reference, my waffle maker lets me cook 2 waffles each time, and that takes me approximately 8-10 minutes.